Creating Realistic Drop Shadows

 Note: Paint Shop Pro's drop shadow effect can be accessed under Effects>3D Effects>Drop Shadows and works similarly.

-Add Drop Shadow Layer Style (in PSE)
+Add Drop Shadow Layer Style (in Adobe Photoshop Elements)

 To save time and still achieve a satisfactory uniform drop shadow, Photoshop and Photoshop Elements' Drop Shadow Layer Style works well.
 If you look at paper pieced pages, most elements and papers lie very close to what they are lying above, making this type of shadow quite acceptable.
 It's also great for beginners and those with little time to fuss.
 Sample at right and instructions use Photoshop Elements 6.